Drupal-NYC/drupalcampnyc/README.md

 If you find that you can see the site, but the theme was not applied, check out your error/warning messages in the console.
 You may be asked to install a module called optipng.
 Use this command to install it:  `npm install --save optipng-bin`

+## Lagoon environments

+### Main
+This is the production environment.
+The `main` branch is deployed here.

+### Test
+A staging environment that deploys the `test` branch.

+### Pull Requests
+A PR to either of `main` or `test` will spin up a temporary environment with the result of the PR deployed as the code.
+We are allowed up to 3 of these temporary environments.

 ## Useful Commands

 `git push` as normal.